Xilinx/inference-server/docs/quickstart_development.rst

     # this command will block and the server will idle for requests
     # from a new terminal, you can send it requests
+    # on the host:
+    amdinfer attach

+    # this will open a new terminal on the most recent inference server container
+    # on this new terminal, you can communicate with the server

     # test that the server is ready.
 The server returns status 200 OK on success
     curl -I http://localhost:8998/v2/health/ready